-- ☐ Many factors determine the wavelength selection: - > First, the detection subject whether a specific wavelength is required, e.g., Na or Fe atomic transition wavelength, or H2O differential absorption wavelength. - > Second, signal-to-noise ratio considerations: Rayleigh $(\lambda^{-4})$ , Mie $(\lambda^{-2})$ to $\lambda$ ): e.g., Coherent lidar (Mie vs Rayleigh); VR Raman lidar ( $N_2$ vs. $O_2$ ) - > Third, transmission of laser light through the medium (e.g., atmosphere or water). - > Fourth, the solar background intensity low solar radiation is desirable to benefit signal-to-noise ratio (SNR) in daytime.
-Usually UV solar radiation is lower than visible and IR. - > Fifth, available hardware (wavelength vs. power/energy) is often to be a major limitation. - > Another important factor in determining wavelength is eye-safety.
+Many factors determine the wavelength selection:

+First, the detection subject - whether a specific wavelength is required, e.g., Na or Fe atomic transition wavelength, or H_2O differential absorption wavelength.

+Second, signal-to-noise ratio considerations: Rayleigh (λ^{-4}), Mie (λ^{-2} to λ): e.g., Coherent lidar (Mie vs Rayleigh); VR Raman lidar (N2 vs. O2)

+Third, transmission of laser light through the medium (e.g., atmosphere or water).

+Fourth, the solar background intensity - low solar radiation is desirable to benefit signal-to-noise ratio (SNR) in daytime.
+Usually UV solar radiation is lower than visible and IR.
+Fraunhofer lines may be utilized.

+Fifth, available hardware (wavelength vs. power/energy) is often to be a major limitation.
+Lasers, photo detectors, optics, opto-electronics, etc.

+Another important factor in determining wavelength is eye-safety.
 UV and far IR are safer for people because our eyes cannot focus the light with wavelengths in these regions.
 Our eyes have much higher damage threshold in these wavelengths than visible light or near IR.